 Should I pay an Early Termination Fee and Get Out of My Contract?

-Here’s how to decide if you should pay an early termination fee and get out of your contract.
+So if you are in this scenario, the big question is how to decide if you should pay an early termination fee and get out of your contract.
 You’ll need to spend a few minutes doing some basic rate comparisons.

 Time needed: 7 minutes.